KPourgourides/UAVTrafficPy/README.md

 ### Extracting queue-wise information

-We calculate the queue-wise information when the queue has its maximum potential, i.e. the moments when the traffic light turns green for the different phases.
+We proceed with the calculation of the queue-wise information when the queue has its maximum potential, i.e. the moments when the traffic light turns green for the different phases.
 For each street, and for each of its lanes, a vehicle is considered to be part of the queue at the time of the corresponding green light if it satisfies the following conditions:

 - It is physically behind the virtual detector that represents the traffic light pole
 - Its instantaneous speed is lower than a given threshold